adnanwahab/homelab_status_page/readme.md

 foxglove - thanks for showing me nanosauri nov - build 20k arm from diffusion 3D for 10k
 2025: use nix + remove global homebrew + npm modules

+the reason OpenAI is so good - they humanized AI - they did they because of
+1. alan kay + vpri
+2. dinner parties